-If your hair is prone to tangles make sure you use some kind of detangling agent and it also helps to comb the hair ahead of time.
+If your hair is prone to tangles, make sure you use some detangling agent, and it also helps to comb the hair ahead of time.

-That being said, if you have extremely wavy or curly hair it doesn’t hurt to keep the hair a little damp.
+That being said, if you have incredibly wavy or curly hair, it doesn’t hurt to keep the hair a little damp.
 This will help the waves and curls lie flat and not in the natural curling or waving position.
 Just a little damp, not soaking wet.

 General Tips For Cutting Hair

-For instance, for most individuals the front of hair above the forehead grows in a downward direction.
+For instance, for most individuals, the front of the hair above the forehead grows in a downward direction.
 This means that you will want to cut and trim in an upward direction.

-If your current haircut can be considered somewhat long it might be a good ideal to first buzz your entire head with the longest length setting.
+If your current haircut can be considered somewhat lengthy, it might be a good idea first to buzz your entire head with the longest length setting.

-When cutting your hair, regardless of the styles of your hair, it is a good ideal to dampen the hair every so often.
-The wet water will cause the hairs to stick together and make them easier to cut.
+When cutting your hair, regardless of the styles of your hair, it is a good idea to dampen the hair every so often.
+The water will cause the hairs to stick together and make them easier to cut.

 Cutting The Sides Of Your Head

 This will help prevent you from forgetting what exactly you have done on the one side.
-Another extremely important thing to keep in mind is that the power parts of the side of your head are slightly shorter than the upper parts.
+Another essential thing to keep in mind is that the power parts of the side of your head are slightly shorter than the upper parts.

 Cutting The Back Of Your Head

-The back of the head is without a doubt going to be trickiest and most difficult part of the head to cut.
-And, this has to do with the fact that you can’t see it.
+The back of the head is, without a doubt going to be the trickiest and most challenging part of the head to cut.
+And this has to do with the fact that you can’t see it.

-Even with an additional mirror the process is still somewhat challenging.
+Even with an additional mirror, the process is still somewhat challenging.
 However, it is not entirely impossible.
-The best thing to do is lay your left hand horizontally on the back of your head and use it as a guide.
+The best thing to do is to lay your left hand horizontally on the back of your head and use it as a guide.

-Then you can simply drag the clippers along the hand, which will let you know which areas you have and haven’t covered.
+Then you can drag the clippers along with the hand, which will let you know which areas you have and haven’t covered.

-The top of the head might be a little easier than the back due to the fact that you will be able to see it, but it is the top that will probably take the longest amount of time.
+The top of the head might be a little more comfortable than the back because you will be able to see it, but it is the top that will probably take the most extended amount of time.

-And, this is due to the fact that this is the area of the head where the hair and grow in different directions.
+And, this is because this is the area of the head where the hair and grow in different directions.
 It also doesn’t help that some individuals require gradual size changes on guards.

 You can always use hair clips to keep the longer parts of the hair held up while you trim the other areas and then later come back for the longer parts.